-The Yellowstone River is the last major undammed river in the lower 48 states, flowing 671 miles from its source southeast of Yellowstone into the Missouri River and then, eventually, into the Atlantic Ocean.
+The Yellowstone River is the last major undammed river in the lower 48 states, flowing 671 miles (1080 km) from its source southeast of Yellowstone into the Missouri River and then, eventually, into the Atlantic Ocean.
 It begins in the Absaroka Mountain Range on Yount Peak.
 The river enters the park and meanders through the Thorofare region into Yellowstone Lake.
 It leaves the lake at Fishing Bridge and flows north over LeHardy Rapids and through Hayden Valley.

 After this peaceful stretch, it crashes over the Upper and Lower falls of the Grand Canyon.
 It then flows generally northwest, meeting its largest tributary, the Lamar River, at Tower Junction.
 It continues through the Black Canyon and leaves the park near Gardiner, Montana.
 The Yellowstone River continues north and east through the state of Montana and joins the Missouri River near the eastern boundary line of the state.
 The Missouri River eventually joins the Mississippi River, which flows into the Atlantic Ocean at the Gulf of Mexico.